tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

 - A HTTP Response contains the following information

+    - HTTP Version Code
     - A HTTP Status Code
+    - A status message, a short description of the status code
     - HTTP Response Header
     - Optional HTTP Body